WHS

 • Affective data on characteristics and behaviour of gifted students

-• Initial screening - test scores CEM, PAT or e-AsTTle
+• Initial screening - test scores, such as CEM, PAT or e-AsTTle

 • REACH Screening Checklist and Teacher Questionnaire